 If you are a current employee, please apply via the internal career site by logging into your Workday Account and clicking the "Career" icon on your homepage.

-Job SummaryLicensed by the South Dakota State Board of Medical and Osteopathic Examiners, the Respiratory Care Practitioner/Respiratory Therapist principal duties are to assess, treat, and care for patients with acute or chronic cardiopulmonary disorders and associated aspects of other systems.
-The Respiratory Therapist assumes primary responsibility for all ordered respiratory care modalities by initiating and conducting therapeutic and diagnostic procedures within their scope of practice.
+As a Respiratory Therapist RRT, you will assess, treat, and care for patients with acute or chronic cardiopulmonary disorders and associated aspects of other systems.
+The Respiratory Therapist RRT assumes primary responsibility for all provider ordered respiratory care modalities by initiating and conducting therapeutic and diagnostic procedures within their scope of practice.
 Respiratory care includes observing, assessing, and monitoring signs, symptoms, reactions, general behavior, and general physical response of individuals to respiratory care.

-Essential Functions at Regional Health Acute and Ambulatory locations:
+Essential Functions at Monument Health Acute Inpatient Locations:

 - Reviews existing data, collects additional data, and recommends obtaining data to evaluate the respiratory status of patients.